Volunteer Waiver, Policies and Safety Rules

 - We rely heavily on our volunteers.
 It is very important for volunteers to show up on time.
-If you are ill or otherwise need to modify your schedule, you are required to log in to your volunteer portal account and remove yourself from the shift
+If you are ill or need to modify your schedule, you must log in to your volunteer portal account and remove yourself from the shift.

-- If a volunteer needs to leave early due to illness or emergency, the volunteer must notify their shift manager before leaving and send the Volunteer Services an email at firstname.lastname@example.org.
+- If a volunteer needs to leave early due to illness or emergency, the volunteer must notify their shift manager before leaving and email Volunteer Services at email@example.com.

 - Volunteers who eat or take any Food Bank products without supervisor authorization will be terminated immediately.

-- Eating and drinking is not allowed in the warehouse or office spaces; instead, please use the volunteer breakroom.
+- Eating and drinking is not allowed in the warehouse or office spaces; instead, please use the volunteer snack area.

-- Smoking is not allowed anywhere on the Food Bank premises.
+- Smoking and vaping are not allowed anywhere on the Food Bank premises.

 - We are a drug- and alcohol-free workplace.
 Any volunteer who distributes, possesses, or is under the influence of any drug or alcohol, or who smells of alcohol, will be terminated immediately.